infecsean/Obsidian-Cloud/School Notes/DP Economics/3. Elasticities/YED/Range of Values of YED.md

 Ah yes, the Engel curve.
 Its named after 19th century German economist, Ernest Engel, nobody asked.

-Important concept here from the second determinant of PED is that [[2.2 Determinants of PED|necessity is subjective]]
+Important concept here from the second determinant of PED is that [[Determinants of PED|necessity is subjective]]

 Here is the graph
 ![[yedengelcurvegraph.png]]